saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 ### Single Accept

-Snapshots can be reviewed from the "Build Details"-page or the "Diff Review"-overlay.
+Snapshots can be reviewed from the "Build Details" page or the "Diff Review" page.

-#### Build Details-page
+#### Build Details page

-Open the "Build Details"-page by clicking on the "Build-row" from the Visual Build Overview page.
-You will see a list of all the snapshots that were generated during the test execution and match the status that has been selected in the "Filter"-dropdown.
+Open the "Build Details" page by clicking on the Build row from the Visual Build Overview page.
+You will see a list of all the snapshots that were generated during the test execution and match the status that has been selected in the "Filter" dropdown.

 <img src={useBaseUrl('/img/sauce-visual/build-details-overview.jpg')} alt="Bulk Details Overview"/>

-When for example, the status "For Review" is selected, you can review and accept the snapshots by using the "Accept"-button.
+When for example, the status "For Review" is selected, you can review and accept the snapshots by using the "Accept" button.

 <img src={useBaseUrl('/img/sauce-visual/build-details-accept.jpg')} alt="Review and accept baseline images"/>

 ##### Grouping and Filtering

-The list of snapshots can be grouped and filtered by using the "Group by"- and "Filter"-dropdowns.
+The list of snapshots can be grouped and filtered by using the "Group by and "Filter" dropdowns.

 <img src={useBaseUrl('/img/sauce-visual/build-details-grouping-filtering.jpg')} alt="Build Details Grouping and Filtering"/>

-The grouping can be done by
+The grouping can be done by:

 | Group by            | Description                                                                                          | Determined by                                             |
 | ------------------- | ---------------------------------------------------------------------------------------------------- | --------------------------------------------------------- |